 The Connection between Coffee and Gluten Sensitivity

-Is coffee safe on a gluten free diet?
+Is coffee gluten free?
 Before you jump into a panic attack about having your coffee taken away, please read the entire article and watch the video below.
-I am not condemning coffee, I am simply sharing with you recent research combined with many years of clinical experience dealing with clients who fail to respond to a traditional gluten free diet.
+I am not condemning coffee, I am simply sharing with you recent research combined with many years of clinical experience dealing with clients who fail to respond to a traditional gluten-free diet.
 If you’ve been eating gluten-free and are still experiencing gluten-related symptoms, the problem may be your coffee intake.
 That being said, let’s dive in to discover why…

 There are several supposed gluten-free foods and drinks that cause what’s called a gluten cross-reactivity in those who are sensitive to or intolerant of gluten.
 This is because the proteins in these foods are perceived by the body as invaders in the same way gluten is.

 Dairy is the most common cross-reactive food to those with gluten issues, because of its casein proteins.
 But coffee also contains problematic proteins and the cross-reaction to coffee has actually been found to be one of the most severe.